IN PARTNERSHIP WITH NATIONAL ACADEMY OF SPORTS MEDICINE®

 KEY WELLNESS EXPERIENCES IN THE U.S.

-Whether you are visiting a city or exploring the vast expanse of the American landscape, you can integrate wellness into your trip.
-If nature and outdoor recreation appeal to you, the U.S. national parks, state parks, and national forests offer millions of acres of grounds for hiking, climbing, camping, and many water sports.
-Nature and majestic landscapes – from the deserts and canyons of Arizona, the snowy mountains of Colorado, to the coastal beaches and the lakes of Michigan – provide a respite from the hustle and bustle of everyday life, and the opportunity to engage in sports that can challenge you physically and mentally.
-For those seeking wellness treatments and therapies, the U.S. is home to more than 26,000 spas (day spas, medical spas, destination spas, hotel/resort spas) and over 300 thermal/mineral springs where you can experience communal bathing and the healing powers of water.
+If you like nature and outdoor recreation, national and state parks and U.S. forests offer millions of acres of grounds for hiking, climbing, camping, and water sports.
+Majestic landscapes – from the deserts and canyons of Arizona, to the snowy mountains of Colorado, to the coastal beaches and the five Great Lakes – provide a respite from busy everyday life, as well as the opportunity to engage in sports and recreation that can challenge you physically and mentally.
+For those seeking wellness treatments and therapies, the United States is home to more than 28,000 spas (day spas, medical spas, destination spas, hotel/resort spas) and nearly 400 thermal/mineral springs where you can experience communal bathing and the healing powers of water.

-If you are interested in an urban getaway with a wellness touch, there is an abundance of city hotels that prioritize wellness – not only are they equipped with gyms and spas but they also place a high priority on helping you get good sleep, eat healthy and nutritious food, practice mental wellness and mindfulness, and find social connections and a sense of community.
-In a racially and culturally diverse country, U.S. cities offer many immersive experiences through music (e.g., festivals in Austin, Chicago, Nashville, and more), food (regional cuisine, ethnic cuisines, diverse health food landscape that spans organic, plant-based, farm-to-table, raw foods, etc.), and the arts.
-Many cities have created public art installations, public recreational space, urban trails (e.g., the Highline in New York) and greenways for citizens and visitors to enjoy walking, running, and cycling in proximity to nature.
-Whether you are seeking to steep yourself in nature to nurture your physical or mental wellness, or to reinvigorate your mind and soul through the arts or social connections, the opportunities to increase well-being in the U.S. are plentiful and accessible.
+If you are interested in an urban getaway with a wellness touch, there are abundant city hotels that prioritize wellness.
+Not only are they equipped with gyms and spas, but many also place a high priority on enhancing your sleep, accessing healthy and nutritious food, improving mental wellness, and finding social connections.
+U.S. cities offer diverse immersive experiences through music (e.g., festivals in Austin, Chicago, Nashville, and more), food (e.g., regional/ethnic cuisines, health food landscape that spans organic, plant-based, farm-to-table, raw foods, etc.), and the arts.
+Many cities have created public art installations, public recreational spaces, and urban trails and greenways (e.g., the Highline in New York) that enable walking, running, and cycling in proximity to nature.
+No matter your preferences, the opportunities to experience wellness and increase your well-being are plentiful and accessible in the United States.

 OTHER GWI RESOURCES & REPORTS FOR THE U.S.

-The Global Wellness Institute extends its gratitude to NASM for its invaluable support in developing the “Wellness in the United States” country report and for sharing essential U.S.-specific wellness data with the world.
+The Global Wellness Institute extends its gratitude to National Academy of Sports Medicine (NASM) for its invaluable support in developing the “Wellness in the United States” country report and for sharing essential U.S.-specific wellness data with the world.
 With over 35 years of experience, the National Academy of Sports Medicine (NASM) has established itself as the gold standard in fitness and wellness education, offering top-tier, results-driven programs in personal training, nutrition coaching, wellness coaching, sports performance, and more.
 NASM professionals are not only active at every level of organized sports but also assist individuals daily in achieving their goals, while NASM wellness coaches inspire enduring transformations in clients, peers, and communities across fitness, healthcare, pharmaceuticals, human resources, and globally.
+Visit the NASM Website.